Richardinho/react-hero-app-with-routing/README.md

 Angular has support for resolvers and they are used in the Hero app.
 //  todo: look into using resolvers in React

 ### Named Outlets
+In Angular, the component that is associated with the currently active route is rendered into a directive called an `outlet`.
+In simple apps, there is just one outlet called the 'default'.
+It is possible though to have multiple outlets but in order to distinguish these they have to have a name.

+React router does not have named outlets because it doesn't have outlets.
+Any component can become active in response to any route.
+It may seem that this allows the functionality of Angular's named outlets to be replicated easily enough in React, but in fact this is not so.
+Angular provides utilities for creating and parsing URLs which allows one to not just express a single route, but in fact many.
+Of course, it is possible to do this in React, but it requires manually writing the code yourself (or finding an appropriate library).

 ### Parameters
+Parameters are the means of encapsulating data within the URL.
+When the URL is navigated to, this data can be passed to the component or components associated with that route.
+Since static data is not so useful, there are various ways of making the data variable.
+Route parameters are where the data is part of the path itself.
+A part of parts of the route are defined to be parameters which can take any input and the route will still match.

 ### Observables
+An Observable is data source which periodically emits data.
+It is also known as a 'stream'.
+They are somewhat like promises and streams can be used where these would normally have been used in web development, for example for reading data from a remote API.
+Observables are not an integral part of Angular, but Angular was built with Observables very much in mind.
+Thus across the documentation you will find lots of examples using Observables.
+One of the reasons why Observables are good is because they are a good fit with the event driven model of web applications.
+A series of user clicks on a button, for example, can be modelled as a stream.
+Rxjs provides lots of useful utility functions for working with streams which allow lots of common programming problems to be solved easily.
+In my view, one of the 'killer features' is the `SwitchMap`

+It is possible to use Observables in React just as in Angular.
+Normally, React applications use the 'Flow' paradigm and use Redux for handling data.
+In this app, I have used Redux, but more for dependency injection.
+(The reducer hardly does anything!).
+Is it possible to use Redux with Observables?

 ### Redirects